damphyr/gaudi/doc/CONFIGURATION.md

 bar: lib/bar/bar.lib
 ```

 Now this might seem one layer of abstraction too much at first glance.
 It comes in handy if for example you use GCC and decide to use the system libraries.
-In that case you will set linker_lib=-l (which means linking dynamically) and then you can add
+In that case you will set linker_lib=-l and then you can add

 ```yaml
 ---
 sqlite3: sqlite3
 ```
-which will result in linking against libsqlite3.so
+which will result in linking against libsqlite3.so from the system's default library paths

 The incs and libs platform configuration entries will be added as compiler and linker parameters for every platform build.
 <hr/>